 About this cultivar:

-Kirengeshoma palmata Koreana Group is a first-rate foliage plant, forming an exotic-looking, upright clump of toothed green maple-shaped leaves.
+Krengeshoma palmata Koreana Group is a first-rate foliage plant, forming an exotic-looking, upright clump of toothed green maple-shaped leaves.
 Flowers appear in late summer as lemon-yellow bells, flaring open and held at the top of the stems.
 Normally used in shade-gardens, in our garden we grow ours in full sun.
+A bit taller and has slightly bigger flowers than the normal palmata, tho I can barel tell the difference unless they are right beside each other.
+In 2012 this was awarded the RHS AGM, but the species wasn't!?!

 - Position: Full sun, partial shade, full shade